 Assurance cases generally serve a single purpose: to support the decision whether a system may be deployed.
-However, they may be evaluated by reviewers occupying different roles within the processes leading up to that decision.
+However, those who make that decision typically have a different view on its assurance case than those who develop it.
+The task of the developers is to construct a system that is safe and an assurance case that provides true and compelling reasons for believing it is so.
+The task of the assessors is to be sure that the developers have accomplished this: they do not repeat the work of the developers and reconstruct the assurance case, they review it.
+However, the reviews may involve individuals or teams who occupy different roles within the processes leading up to the deployment decision.
 For example, an auditor might be focused on process and regulatory compliance in the construction of the system and its assurance case, whereas a technical evaluator will want to gain a deep understanding of how the system works and how its safety is ensured.
-It is important that an assurance case and its supporting tools provide information and means for comprehending it that support these diverse viewpoints.
+It is important that an assurance case and its supporting tools provide information and means for comprehending it that support these diverse perspectives.

-Graydon contends [54] that cases developed to support one perspective or "vision" may be misunderstood by those with different viewpoints.
-We are not so pessimistic but we believe that assurance cases and their tools must support communication, so that diverse reviewers can develop confidence and consensus in their understanding of the system and its case, and reasoning, so that they can test their understanding and can also challenge the case.
-We have described several mechanisms by which Assurance 2.0 and CLARISSA/ASCE hope to achieve these goals.
-These include a limited number of basic building blocks so that arguments are readily interpreted, strict criteria on what constitutes a soundly reasoned argument step or evidence of adequate weight, tools for inspecting and navigating arguments and for evaluating them from both logical and probabilistic perspectives, and methods and tools for challenging them by means of defeaters.
+Graydon contends [57] that cases developed to support one perspective or "vision" may be misunderstood by those with different perspectives.
+We are not so pessimistic but we believe that assurance cases and their tools must support communication, so that diverse reviewers can develop confidence and consensus in their understanding of the system and its case, and they must also support reasoning, so that reviewers can test their understanding and can also challenge the case.
+We have described several mechanisms by which Assurance 2.0 and Clarisal/Asce hope to achieve these goals.
+These include a limited number of basic building blocks so that arguments are readily interpreted, strict criteria on what constitutes a soundly reasoned argument step and evidence of adequate weight, tools for inspecting and navigating arguments and for evaluating them from both logical and probabilistic perspectives, and methods and tools for challenging them by means of defeaters.